 The project is being funded by the charity the Education Endowment Foundation (EEF), and was originally developed by CEBE, the Coalition for Evidence-based Education.
 The service is based at Sandringham School in St Albans, and the other partners involved include the Institute for Effective Education (IEE) at the University of York, and the National Foundation for Educational Research (NFER) who are the independent evaluators.

 A development phase took place from May to September 2015, with 11 schools collaborating with Sandringham School and the IEE to shape the scheme as a whole.
 The current trial began in September 2015 with 20 additional schools joining the project.
-The trial will run until July 2016.
+It ran until July 2016, and an evaluation of the trial can be found on the EEF's website.